Entropy flows and functional inequalities in convex sets

+This \(\underline\beta\) can be calculated using Euler's \(\Gamma\) function.
+What is more, one can see that for \(v\) take non-zero values whenever \(h>0\), a necessary condition is that \(\beta_h > h^2\).
+We could refine this analysis and prove that necessarily, \(\beta_h \sim h^2\) when \(h\) goes to \(+\infty\), but this would probably be outside of the scope of the present article. \end{rmrk}

-\begin{rmrk} Interestingly, trace GNS inequalities in the convex case (i.e.\ when \(\alpha\in\pare{1-1/d,1}\)) admit a nicer formulation.
-This is made possible in the calculations because the constant \(B\) changes sign, and can then be absorbed by the gradient term using Young's inequality, which just so happens to maintain optimality \cite{bcefgg}. \end{rmrk}
+\begin{rmrk} Interestingly, trace GNS inequalities in the \(p>1\) case admit a slightly nicer formulation.
+This is made possible in the calculations because the constant \(B_h\) changes sign, and can then be absorbed by the gradient term using Young's inequality, which just so happens to maintain optimality \cite{bcefgg}. \end{rmrk}